-While Apple Music offers an option to “Don’t use listening history” and Spotify has “private listening” sessions to theoretically keep temporary usage from mucking up your recommendations, I never trust myself to remember these are on or off.
+While Apple Music offers an option to “Don’t use listening history” and Spotify has “private listening” sessions to theoretically keep temporary usage from mucking up your recommendations, I never trust myself to remember if these are on or off.

 Problems abound with both, but they each have opinions